Should Orthodox Christians Keep The Sabbath?

-In the Fourth Commandment, our Lord commanded the Hebrews to “Remember the Sabbath day, to keep it holy”.
+In the Fourth Commandment, our Lord commanded the ancient Israelites to “Remember the Sabbath day, to keep it holy” (Exodus 20:8).
 In some Protestant circles, this has caused quite a stir.
-Many of them insist Christians should only worship on the Sabbath (Saturday) and not on the Eighth Day (Sunday).
-Others assert that Christians no longer need to observe the Sabbath, claiming the Law no longer binds us.
-In this post, we explain the difference between the Sabbath Day and the Lord’s Day.
+Some insist that Christians should only worship on the Sabbath (Saturday) and not on the Eighth Day (Sunday).
+Others assert that Christians no longer need to observe the Sabbath at all, claiming the Law no longer binds us.
+Orthodox Christians do indeed observe the Sabbath, but not in the same manner as the Israelites.
+Rather, the Sabbath is a day of rest and preparation for our primary day of worship, the Lord’s Day.

 Institution of the Sabbath Day

-Sunday as the day of worship for Christians
+Sunday as the day of worship for Orthodox Christians

 In the earliest days of the Church, many Jewish Christians continued to observe Sabbath regulations and worship on the Sabbath (Acts 13:13-15, 42-44; 18:1-4).
 However, they also met for the celebration of the Holy Eucharist on the first day of the week – the Lord’s Day (Rev. 1:10), or Sunday (Acts 20:7; 1Co 16:1-2).

 The practice of observing the Divine Liturgy on the first day of the week has its origin in Apostolic times.
-The Didache, the oldest Christian document outside of the New Testament itself, commands us: “On the Lord’s Day gather yourselves together and break bread and give thanks, first confessing your transgressional, that your sacrifice may be pure.”
-Written in about AD 110, letters from St. Ignatius of Antioch confirm that Sunday served as the main day of worship for the early Church:
+The Didache, the oldest Christian document outside of the New Testament itself, commands us: “On the Lord’s Day gather yourselves together and break bread and give thanks, first confessing your transgressions, that your sacrifice may be pure.”
+Moreover, letters from St. Ignatius of Antioch circa 110 AD, confirm that Sunday served as the main day of worship for the early Church:

 If then those who had walked in ancient practices attained unto newness of hope, no longer observing sabbaths but fashioning their lives after the Lord’s day, on which our life also arose through Him and through His death which some men deny—a mystery whereby we attained unto belief, and for this cause we endure patiently, that we may be found disciples of Jesus Christ our only teacher—if this be so, how shall we be able to live apart from Him?